How to pay off multiple credit cards

 card balance transfer

-balance transfer credit card with a lower interest
+transfer credit card with a lower interest rate for

 To get the full benefit of a balance transfer credit card, make